jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 **General**

 ### 1 General repair, maintenance, and replacement
-(1) The repair and maintenance of any component or assembly incorporated in or associated with a building, provided that comparable materials are used.
+(1) The repair and maintenance of a building product or an assembly incorporated in or associated with a building, provided that a comparable building product or assembly is used.
-(2) Replacement of any component or assembly incorporated in or associated with a building, provided that— (a) a comparable component or assembly is used; and (b) the replacement is in the same position.
+(2) Replacement of a building product or an assembly incorporated in or associated with a building, provided that— (a) a comparable building product or assembly is used; and (b) the replacement is in the same position.
 (3) However, subclauses (1) and (2) do not include the following building work:
-  (a) complete or substantial replacement of a specified system; or (b) complete or substantial replacement of any component or assembly contributing to the building's structural behaviour or fire-safety properties; or
+  (a) complete or substantial replacement of a specified system; or (b) complete or substantial replacement of a building product or an assembly contributing to the building's structural behaviour or fire-safety properties; or
-  (c) repair or replacement (other than maintenance) of any component or assembly that has failed to satisfy the provisions of the building code for durability, for example, through a failure to comply with the external moisture requirements of the building code; or
+  (c) repair or replacement (other than maintenance) of a building product or an assembly incorporated in or associated with a building that has failed to satisfy the provisions of the building code for durability, for example, through a failure to comply with the external moisture requirements of the building code; or
   (d) sanitary plumbing or drainlaying under the Plumbers, Gasfitters, and Drainlayers Act 2006.

 ### 2 Territorial and regional authority discretionary exemptions